David A. Robinson: Family and personal

 Robinson is married to Lori Robinson, a retired four-star general in the United States Air Force, and the first female commander of a Unified Combatant Command when she was named as commander of the United States Northern Command and North American Aerospace Defense Command in May 2016.

 Robinson's daughter, United States Air Force Reserve Second Lieutenant Taryn Ashley Robinson (born February 1, 1983), was critically injured and her civilian flight instructor was killed when their plane impacted terrain on September 21, 2005.
 Taryn later succumbed to her injuries and died on January 10, 2006.
 Lieutenant Robinson was enrolled in a government undergraduate pilot training introductory flight program, and this was her second flight.
-Taryn's flight instructor, James L. Weaver, age 64, was flying the Diamond Aircraft Industries DA20-C1, single-engine airplane, N63PA, when it clipped two high-tension power cables while simulating engine failure near Pleasanton, Texas.
+Taryn's flight instructor, Col James L. Weaver, USAF (Ret), age 64, was flying the Diamond Aircraft Industries DA20-C1, single-engine airplane, N63PA, when it clipped two high-tension power cables while simulating engine failure near Pleasanton, Texas.
 Lieutenant Robinson was an Air Force Academy graduate (Class 2005), as was Weaver (Class of 1963).